mark-watson/Java-AI-Book/manuscript/nlp.md

         public String stemOneWord(String word)
 ~~~~~~~~

-The FastTag project resulted from my using the excellent tagger written by Eric Brill while he was at the University of Pennsylvania.
+My FastTag part of speech (POS) tagger project resulted from my using in the early 1990s the excellent tagger written by Eric Brill while he was at the University of Pennsylvania.
 He used machine learning techniques to learn transition rules for tagging text using manually tagged text as training examples.
 In reading through his doctoral thesis I noticed that there were a few transition rules that covered most of the cases and I implemented a simple “fast tagger” in Common Lisp, Ruby, Scheme and Java.
 The Java version is in the file **src/com/knowledgebooks/nlp/fasttag/FastTag.java**.

 The file **src/com/knowledgebooks/nlp/fasttag/README.txt** contains information on where to obtain Eric Brill’s original tagging system and also defines the tags for both his English language lexicon and the Medpost lexicon.
 The following table shows the most commonly used tags (see the README.txt file for a complete description).